 Please see our Tuition and Fees page for a breakdown of the various components of our comprehensive fee and estimated expenses.

 The best way to determine your estimated EFC is to use our net price calculator.
 Please keep in mind that the net price calculator will only be an estimate.
 If you have questions about the results you receive, you should contact the Financial Aid Office.
-In addition to the net price calculator, it may also be helpful for you to review a few sample packages.

 Please note: the net price calculator is intended for U.S. citizens or permanent residents who are prospective applicants.
 If you qualify for need-based aid as an upperclassman student the types and amounts of aid you will be offered may vary from the result you receive from the net price calculator.
 Additionally, if certain special circumstances apply to you, the net price calculator may not provide an accurate EFC.
 Examples include divorced families, business owners, and farm owners.
-You may also contact the Financial Aid Office for additional information if one of these special circumstances applies to you.